Office of Drug Security, Integrity, and Recalls

 Assure the integrity of imported and exported drugs by monitoring investigational and unapproved new drugs.

-Go to Main Page: Office of Drug Security, Integrity, and Recalls
+Go to Main Page: Drug Security, Integrity, and Recalls